RebuildRobotics/CombatBot_BeetleESP32C3_BLE-Android/README.md

     It might cause serious injuries because board functionalities are changing.
 Future updates to this script includes fresher and tested information from later versions.
   - Remember always check that you have correct versions installed before updating script into board.
   - Modify script only if you know what you are doing!
-  - Script has been tested only in close range at Combat arenas.
+  - Script has been tested only in close range at Combat arenas and inside.
 When driving outside use precaution.